Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The stages of uterine sarcoma are:
+In general, stages of uterine sarcoma include:

 • Stage I: Cancer is in your uterus only.